 You may remember the scenes in the 1942 movie Now Voyager where Paul Henreid’s character lights two cigarettes and gives one to Bette Davis.
 But who amongst you knows that, a year later, this scene was parodied by Bob Hope in the movie Let’s Face It?
 In a room full of women he lights up eight cigarettes and starts to hand them out!

 In 1987, the ABC chain banned smoking in its cinemas, 20 years before the UK Government finally banned smoking in public places.
 Other cinemas quickly followed suit.

-A short history of London Cinema Museum: Workhouses and Chaplin
+A short history of The Cinema Museum London: Lambeth Workhouse and Chaplin

 Workhouses, epitomised in Charles Dicken’s’ Oliver Twist and Little Dorrit, were effectively a punishment for being poor.
 The neediest in society had to work hard to live in squalor and be fed next to nothing.